 Develop a customized data collection plan identifying data to be collected, by whom and how often.
 Select measures that can be tracked over time.
 Calculate measures approximately every month based on the customized measurement specifications.
 Examples of measurement specifications are described below and are collected using the sample Data Collection Form (Page 40).
 Both recommended and optional process measures are suggested.

 Collect at least 2-3 months of pre-implementation baseline data to measure progress after implementation.
-This can be done retrospectively by chart review or prospectively, as other parts of the project are being set-up.
+This can be done retrospectively by chart review or prospectively, as other parts of the project are being established.

 Develop trend charts to display and communicate results with team members on a regular basis.